Lottery Payout Calculator

 Frequently Asked Questions

-What is the lump sum cash value of a lottery jackpot?
+Why is the lottery lump sum cash value lower than the advertised jackpot?

-What happens to annuity payments if I die?
+What happens to the annuity payments if a lottery winner dies?